NycroV/MonoStereoMod/docs/README.md

 > It's also cross-platform!

+If you do not want to use MonoStereo in your mod project, no worries!
+MonoStereoMod is built to work without any changes necessary from other mods, whether they want to support it or not, and does not actively disable FAudio.
+If you route something directly through FAudio yourself, it will still work completely fine!

 ## Getting Started
 Before getting started with integrating MonoStereo into your mod, it is recommended to check out the [MonoStereo usage guides](https://github.com/NycroV/MonoStereo/tree/master/docs).
 You will not have to perform any setup, as MonoStereoMod handles all of it for you!
 However, it is a good idea to familiarize yourself with the MonoStereo programming style - things like applying filters, or how source reading works (if you plan to write any custom filters/sources).